davidmolina/davidmolina.github.io/resume.md

 During [Army bootcamp](https://twitter.com/davidcmolina/status/479841428747476992) I applied and was accepted for the 2000-2001 academic year and after basic headed off to Corvallis to start spring 2001.
 I fell in love with, "*the study of who gets what, when and how*," and after a semester chose political science as my major.
 After the attack of 9/11, I contracted as an MS III cadet replacing my Private First Class (PFC) rank with Cadet rank and began one of the most rewarding journey's to be a Commissioned Officer.

+Becoming the first in the family, the son of Mexican immigrants to graduate from an American university was a very proud moment.
+Equally momentous was having alongside immediate family, my great grandfather, Eusebio Lopez, from Nayarit, and little brother, Victor Molina, who had just returned from deployment in Iraq in attendance.

+Favorite time: bid to bring the National MEChA Conference for the first time to the pacific northwest.

 # Skagit Valley College

 *AA - Mount Vernon, WA, 1997 to 2000*

 Activities and Societies: MEChA

 I started at Skagit Valley College via the Running Start program where I took college coursework counting towards both high school and college credits.
-I founded the MEChA chapter here, and created the Gente del Sol festival and co-organized it for two-years to raise funds for Chicana/o student scholarships.
-I put myself through community college working at the local Red Robin in the kitchen.
+I founded the MEChA chapter here, and brainchild the Gente del Sol festival and co-organized it for two-years to raise funds for Chicana/o student scholarships.
+We (Diana Lopez, Smiley Lopez, myself) brainstormed the concept during a road trip to the National MEChA Conference.
+Highlight: article in Lowrider Magazine.
+During SVC, I put myself through community college working at the local Red Robin in the kitchen and credit greatly Jovita Angelica Guillen for inspiring this former migrant farmworker to head over the Skagit Valley horizon and see what else is out there.

+Favorite time: holding the college accountable to preserve and protect the college radio station from outside encroachment.

 # Mount Vernon High School